sbt/sbt-native-packager/src/sphinx/formats/universal.rst

 ================

-Universal packaging just takes a plain ``mappings`` configuration and generates various package files for distribution.
+Universal packaging just takes a plain ``mappings`` configuration and generates various package files for distribution in the format specified.
 It creates a distribution that is not tied to any particular platform and so may require manual labor (more work from your users) to correctly install and set up.

 Related Plugins